hibozzy18/argo/README.md

 Table: 1.3 Energy per partition grouped by features

-Table 1.3 shows the the energy of partitions and further classfied by different types of architecture that makes up the  parttions.
+Table 1.3 shows the the energy of partitions and further classfied by different types of architecture that makes up the  partitions.

-### Feature distribution on the cluster
+###  Energy reading per partition feature

 |AvailableFeatures|ConsumedMegajoules (Mj)|Lowestkilojoules (kj) |Num Nodes |